The Open Architecture Collaborative takes up tools at 2017 Leadership Summit

 Facilitator Dr. Assata Richards paced throughout the empty gallery – empty except for we the kindred participants, lined against a wall.
 Dr. Richards is suggesting this morning that, if we aren’t careful, we risk misapplying our efforts and creating harm.
 In fact, we may be unaware of what our work must ultimately accomplish.
 Dr. Richards had some questions for us.

 Privilege results from unearned social standing.
 It has created an imbalance that is inseparable from the heritage of the United States; this nation’s wealth is built on exploitation.
 In the gallery, we are soon to be viscerally aware of the truth of this.
 Dr. Richards bids us to, to the extent we’re comfortable, follow a series of instructions.
 Her first prompt: “If you are not a U.S. resident as a result of forced migration, take two steps forward.”
 After a general hesitation, about half the line advanced, including me but neither of my neighbors.
 The whole exercise lasted about 10 minutes, included moments of humiliation.
 Then the forward rows were asked to about face.
 A shock of who was where, of invisible forces making themselves plain.
-Suffice to say, if you are not painfully aware the effects of privilege all around you, you’re not looking at anyone’s, or most everyone’s, backs.
+Suffice to say, if you are not painfully aware the effects of privilege all around you, you haven’t been looking at anyone’s, or most everyone’s, backs.

 Einstein famously said we can’t solve our problems with the same thinking that created them.
 This sentiment with cautious optimism suggests that new means will eventually fall into our grasp to overcome whatever struggles assail us.
 Not convinced?
 Perhaps you prefer poet Audre Lorde: “the master’s tools will never dismantle the master’s house.”
 Lorde sees our predicaments as oppressive, the need to escape urgent, and the means not guaranteed.
 Where Einstein and Lorde intersect is the awareness of the successive social paradigms: what is has not always been and will not always be.
 As soon as the foundations of thought shift, society restructures upon the new foundation, if ever so subtly.